 Firstly, none of the established backstory was present, we didn’t know he was a Time Lord from Gallifrey, that he could regenerate – or that he only had 12 regenerations.

-The initial incarnation of the Doctor, was a mysterious alien time traveller who carted his granddaughter Susan around, through many historical periods in earth’s history.
+This initial incarnation of the Doctor, was a mysterious alien time-traveller who carted his grand-daughter Susan around, through many historical periods in Earth history.

 Susan was a gifted individual with knowledge and abilities beyond her formative years.
-Occasionally, they would stop somewhere long enough for Susan to continue her education, (she was particularly fond of 20th Century Earth).
+Occasionally, they would stop somewhere long enough for Susan to continue here education, (she was particularly fond of 20th Century Earth).

-It was also remarked in the first episode that Susan coins the name TARDIS based on the term “Time And Relative Dimensions In Space”.
-Later, thr Doctor makes reference to having built the Tardis himself in The Chase – 1965.
+It was also remarked in An Unearthly Child – (Pilot)that Susan coined the name ‘TARDIS’ based on the term “Time And Relative Dimensions In Space”.
+Later, the Doctor makes reference to having built the Tardis himself in The Chase – 1965.

 “Have you ever thought what it’s like to be wanderers in the Fourth Dimension?
 Have you?
 To be exiles?”
 First Doctor – An Unearthly Child

 So the role of the Doctor was a major departure for him.
 He could be crotchety, arrogant and aloof, but he also showed a more gentle, playful nature, especially with his Granddaughter Susan.

-Indeed, his Doctor had the many emotional facets later Doctor’s tried to capture and each episode seemed to bring out a different emotion in him, depending on the situation the Doctor faced.
+Indeed, his Doctor had the many emotional facets later Doctor’s tried to capture and each episode seemed to bring out a different emotion in him; depending on the situation the Doctor faced.

 “It all started out as a mild curiosity in the junkyard, and now it’s turned out to be quite a great spirit of adventure!”
 First Doctor – The Sensorites

-The Doctor didn’t have his sonic screwdriver to aid him in his jams, but he did have a ring which he could use in a similar way to control his Tardis console, open doors and break hypnotic trances.
+The Doctor didn’t have a sonic screwdriver to aid him in his jams, but he did have a ring which he could use in a similar way to control his Tardis console, open doors and break hypnotic trances.

-Sadly, some of Hartnell’s episodes were lost in the BBC Archive – including the pivotal regeneration into Troughton serial – “The Tenth Planet”.
-Epsiodes continue to surface to this day, so one day there may be a full collection.
+Sadly, some of Hartnell’s episodes were lost in the BBC Archive – including part 4 of The Tenth Planet – 1966 which featured the pivotal regeneration into Troughton (thankfully a clip still exists of the actual regeneration!).